M6GSN/Pat-on-a-raspberry-pi/README.md

 When your Pi reboot we will test that the GPS is configered properly by running `cgps` if all is working you should see GPS including your grid reference and shpod look like the image below but with moving text

 ![cgps running all good](https://m6gsn.co.uk/git/pat/cgps.png)

+___
+Now to configure Pat

+run the following command pat configure` then edit the following

+"mycall": "YOUR CALL SIGN GOES HERE",

+"secure_login_password": "WINLINK PASSWORD",

+"http_addr": "Localhost:8080", if sunning this has a headless pi change the localhost to 0.0.0.0

+then under gpsd change everthing to the following

+   "enable_http": true,

+    "allow_forms": true,

+    "use_server_time": false,

+    "addr": "localhost:2947"